ThomWright/ThomWright.github.io/_failure-patterns/response-record.md

 ## Solution

-Record the response before sending it to the client.
-On subsequent retries, return this response.
-This could be indexed by an idempotency key.
+Before sending a response to the client, write it to a database.
+This could be indexed by an [idempotency key]({% link _failure-patterns/idempotency-key.md %}).
+When handling a request, first check whether a response record exists for this request.
+If it does, simply return that response.

+This is a special case of a [recovery point]({% link _failure-patterns/recovery-point.md %}).